1001 S. Wright St., Champaign, IL 61820 | M-Th 9A-9P, F 9A-5P,

 Application Requirements

-The Bailey Scholarship for Cause-Driven Leaders Scholarship application consists of six sections: Community Involvement, Financial Information, Letter(s) of Recommendation, Academic Information, Demographic Information, and Additional Information.
+The Bailey Scholarship for Cause-Driven Leaders Scholarship application consists of six sections: Community Involvement, Financial Information, Recommendations, Academic Information, Demographic Information, and Additional Information.

 In addition to providing information about your academic and community activities, you must provide the following supporting documents.

-• Community Involvement Resume - You will be asked to upload a current resume.
+• Community Involvement Resume - You will be asked to paste pieces of your current resume.
 Your resume should include volunteer and involvement activities for both campus and the general community.
-Examples of this type of resume, can be found below in the Resources for Applicants section.

-• Letter(s) of Recommendation - You must submit at least one letter of recommendation to be considered for a Bailey Scholarship.
-In addition, applicants have the option to submit a second recommendation letters.
-Applicants who will graduate during the 2024-23 term and would like to be considered for the Bailey Leadership Award are especially encouraged to submit two letters of recommendation.
-All letters of recommendation must be submitted by March 5, 2024.
+• Recommendation Form - You must submit at least one reference to be considered for a Bailey Scholarship.
+In addition, applicants have the option to submit a second reference request.
+Applicants who will graduate during the 2025-26 term and would like to be considered for the Bailey Leadership Award are especially encouraged to submit two references.
+All recommendation forms must be submitted by March 5, 2024.
+REFERENCES DO NOT NEED TO SUBMIT A LETTER.
+THEY WILL BE ASKED TO COMPLETE A RECOMMENDATION FORM IN THE SCHOLARSHIP PLATFORM.
+SEE EXAMPLE HERE.

 Program Requirements

-All first-time undergraduate scholars must participate in a minimum of 2 leadership workshops or retreats and 2 enrichment events during each semester.
+All undergraduate scholars must participate in a minimum of 2 Leadership opportunities and 2 Enrichment opportunities during the academic year.
 These activities may be from a pre-approved list or may be arranged with approval of the Bailey Scholarship Director.
 Virtual participation in leadership and enrichment activities is allowed.

-All returning scholarship recipients and leadership award recipients are required to plan and present a skill-based workshop on a topic of their choosing.
-To prepare you, you are required to attend two training workshops during the fall semester on “Developing Workshop Curriculum” and “Communications and Workshop Planning.
+Any returning scholarship recipients and/or leadership award recipients may plan and present a skill-based workshop on a topic of their choosing in lieu of the Leadership Requirement.
+To prepare you, you are required to work with Bailey Staff to create your workshop.

 Frequently Asked Questions